brandorn/brandorn.com/_posts/fragments/2017-08-31-thinking-as-feeling.md

 title: Thinking as Feeling
 ---

+When I’m not thinking about the words people use, I’m usually thinking about their sentences.
+The way they structure them, how they’re spoken, what their words are hiding or revealing.
+What people are really thinking, which is what we’re all after, after all.
+This is why we read literature, I think: to experience the mind of someone else in a way that ordinary language usually doesn’t satisfy.

-When I'm not thinking about words, I'm usually thinking about sentences.
-The sentence is the foundation of thought.
+Sentences are the foundation of thought.
 The sentences we think or speak may not always be complete, or may run on, or may be single words, like “No.” But they are inescapably sentences in the way that music always has a rhythm, even if it is erratic, and paintings are always composed of color, even if only <a href="http://www.nytimes.com/slideshow/2008/01/31/arts/20080203_VOGE_SLIDESHOW.html?mcubz=3">variations of grey</a>.
-We cannot make meaning without making sentences.
+We cannot make meaning without making sentences, and our sentences begin in inarticulate, felt meanings.

 Wendell Berry puts it like this: